 Periodically shopping around is one of the best ways to ensure you’re always getting the best coverage at the lowest cost, but you don’t have to do that homework yourself.
 If you prefer, services like The Zebra and Gabi will gather quotes for you.

-Money Talks News founder Stacy Johnson tried Gabi, and liked what he found.
+Money Talks News founder Stacy Johnson checked out Gabi, and liked what he found.
 Find out more about his experience in “How I Found $546 in Car Insurance Savings in Under 10 Minutes.”